The World's Smallest Pasta Shapes

 If you see the word "pastina" used on a trattoria's menu, it's telling you that your dish (which will almost certainly be a soup or a salad) will contain some very small pasta shapes.

-Any pasta that has a diameter of 2mm or less is considered a pastina.
-These tiny shapes are designed to add body and texture to soups, salads, and stews rather than be served with a sauce like you would with fusilli, penne, or spaghetti.
+Any pasta with a diameter of 2mm or less is considered a patina.
+These tiny shapes are designed to add body and texture to soups, salads, and stews rather than be served with a sauce like fusilli, penne, or spaghetti.

 Our search for the tinniest pasta shape on earth